wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 # 46. Awareness of Beïng iIs Bliss

->… It is a matter of actual experience that the self has beïng independent of mind and body.
+>… It is a matter of actual experiënce that the self has beïng independent of mind and body.
 It is beïng, awareness, bliss.
 Awareness of beïng is bliss.